About This Chapter

 1. How to Use Spectrophotometry to Understand Beer's Law

-In this lesson we will learn about Beer's Law and how to use spectrophotometry to determine either molar absorbance or concentration in the Beer's Law equation.
+In this lesson, we'll learn about Beer's Law and how to use spectrophotometry to determine either molar absorbance or concentration in the Beer's Law equation.

 2. How Ligase is Used to Engineer Recombinant DNA